 'pathologically stingy' 'miserly behaviour'

-Vivien de Bernardi, ever possessed one swimsuit
+Vivien de Bernardi, ever possessed one

 Alcohol